strangeloopcanon/mlx-gen-parity/README.md

 Notes
 - Parity targets control‑surface equivalence: constraints, stops, finish reasons, determinism; token streams may differ across frameworks/devices.
 - Sampling fast path reuses mlx-lm’s decoding loop and caches for best performance on Apple Silicon.

+Known limitations
+- Residual injection uses Python-level patching; highly optimized/compiled paths may bypass it.
+Use `forward_with_hidden(..., strict=True)` when you need deterministic capture/injection semantics.
+- Some MLX model classes may not accept `input_embeddings` (used for soft prompts in training).
+In those cases, the library now falls back gracefully to standard token-only forward.
+- Beam search applies processors on raw logits and then normalizes (HF behavior).
+Earlier parity reports in this repo may reflect the previous implementation on normalized logprobs.

+Tips
+- When running examples directly from the repo, make sure you’re using the local sources: `pip install -e .` or run with `PYTHONPATH=.`.
+- Parity/perf harnesses will download HF models; ensure network access and sufficient disk space.